kg-construct/rml-cc/section/examples.md

   ] ;
 ```

-then the docmment with `"id": "d"` entails an empty list, that is a list whose head node is `rdf:nil` and therefore has no IRI.
+then the document with `"id": "d"` entails an empty list, that is a list whose head node is `rdf:nil` and therefore has no IRI.
 We expect the following output where

 ```turtle